Our Origins and Future Direction

 Through early collaboration with University of Salford, Manchester Metropolitan University and ethical hacker, Patch Penguin, this initial challenge flourished into a firmer local commitment to reach out to a wider community, and establish an appetite for a reciprocal open source project, that would tie a global community together and rapidly grow.

 In the early part of 2016, we reached out to a number of open source communities around the world, including the progressive city region authorities in Helsinki and Alto Adige (northern Italy), the UK Department for Transport, and disruptive agencies such as Satellite Applications Catapult – which achieved a consensus of ‘yes please’.

-What we can tell you already is that TravelSpirit will be a Mobility as a Service infrastructure resource for mobility operators and transport authorities, licensed under MPLV2, built with a global community of business with a diverse range of business interests (either in terms of different types products and services or application in different geo-spatial and cultural domains) with a common vision.
+It will be built by a global community of organisations and individuals, with a diverse range of business interests (either in terms of different types products and services or application in different geo-spatial and cultural domains) joined together with a common vision and values.

 Nurturing the travelspirit.io community, is TravelSpirit Foundation.
 It is a Community Interest Company (CIC) that functions as a trade association to promote TravelSpirit’s core values, and a Research Technology Organisation (RTO) to build the Internet of Mobility.